 Yes, you can.
 New York uses what is called comparative negligence.
 This means that a percentage of fault will be assigned to each person involved in the accident and those percentages will be used to determine any awards won from the case.

-Do I Really Need To Speak To A Lawyer Even If I Don’t Feel It Was Serious?.
+Do I Really Need To Speak To A Albany New York Car Accident Attorney Even If I Don’t Feel It Was Serious?